 - Various other symptoms may develop, depending on the underlying cause of the anaemia.

 A simple blood test can measure the amount of haemoglobin in your blood and count the number of red blood cells per millilitre (ml).
 Although this test can confirm that you are anaemic, it does not identify the cause of your anaemia.

 Some causes of anaemia are more serious than others and it is important to find the reason for anaemia.

 Further reading and references

-Anaemia - iron deficiency; NICE CKS, February 2013 (UK access only)
+Anaemia - iron deficiency; NICE CKS, November 2021 (UK access only)